-New York/Chicago based Arts Consultant Peter McDowell has built a solid career on high-level, strategic, creative, and effective service to performing arts organizations and performing artists.
+Arts Management Consultant Peter McDowell has built a solid career on high-level, strategic, creative, and effective service to performing arts organizations and performing artists.
 Music (jazz, new music, opera, classical) and dance are particular focuses.
+He is currently a three-year DeVos Institute Fellow and serves on the boards of New Music Chicago and of the Beverly Blossom Foundation.

 On behalf of his clients, as a publicist, Peter has placed feature interviews in media such as the Huffington Post, the Baltimore Sun and WGN and KUSC radio stations and has secured reviews in the New York Times, Chicago Tribune, New City, and L.A Times.
 He has received critics choices for clients in publications such as Time Out New York and received coveted listings in the New York Times, the New Yorker, the Village Voice, Opera News and NPR Music as well as reviews on blogs and print publications such as Brooklyn Vegan, Signal to Noise, All About Jazz, The Big City, New Music Jukebox, Lucid Culture, Step Tempest, Feast of Music, and The Glass.